lineality/invert_colors_minimal_chrome_extension/README.md

 understand and trust.
 (As far as I understand...that is the goal.)

-# Steps to Deploy Extension Yourself from Code
-1. Create a new directory(folder) and put these two files in it:
-- manifest.json
-- invert_colors.js

 Note: The "invert_colors.js" file should be just one line of code:
 ```